-- The EU is Moldova's first trading partner with more than 40% of Moldova's total trade - followed by Russia and Ukraine.
+- The EU is Moldova's first trading partner with 54% of Moldova's total trade - followed by Ukraine (15%) and Russia (12%).
 Overall trade with Moldova accounts for only 0.1% of EU's overall trade.

-- Over half of Foreign Direct Investment came from the EU Member States and more than 10% of the Commonwealth of Independent States member countries.
+- Over half of Foreign Direct Investment came from the EU Member States and more than 10% from the Commonwealth of Independent States member countries.

 EU-Moldova "trade in goods" statistics

 - Negotiations with Moldova for a Deep and Comprehensive Free Trade Agreement are an integral part of the future Association Agreement.
 These negotiations cover market access issues and the full range of regulatory areas of mutual interest.

 Moldova's exports to the EU are already liberalised to a large extent under the EU Autonomous Trade Preferences.
 This preferential regime (together with Generalised Scheme of Preferences Plus regime) offers the most favourable access to the EU market for Moldova.
 It grants Moldova unlimited and duty free access to the EU market for all products originating in Moldova, except for certain agricultural products (for which tariff rate quotas are defined).

 Moldova has a non-preferential Partnership and Co-operation Agreement with the EU since 1994.
 This will be replaced by a new EU-Moldova Association Agreement currently under negotiation.

 Moldova and European Neighbourhood Policy

 Moldova is a partner country of the Eastern Partnership within the European Neighborhood Policy.
 The European Neighborhood Policy constitutes an important part of the political, economic, and institutional reform work that the EU is actively assisting Moldova with.
 The 2005 EU – Moldova European Neighbourhood Partnership Action Plan lays out the strategic objectives for political, economic and institutional reforms in Moldova and is currently being implemented.